panzerdp/dmitripavlutin.com/content/posts/149-react-usereducer/index.md

 The captain's bridge has a special communication device called *engine order telegraph* (see the picture above).
 This communication tool is used to transmit commands from the bridge to the engine room.
 Typical commands would be to move *back slowly*, move *ahead half* power, *stop*, etc.

-Now imagine yourself in the ship's bridge.
-The ship is at full stop.
+You're on the bridge and the ship is at full stop.
 You (the captain) want the ship to move forward at full speed.
 You'd approach the engine order telegraph and set the handle to *ahead full*.
 The engineers in the engine room, having the same device, see the *ahead full* command, and set the engine to the corresponding regime.

 The *engine order telegraph* is the *dispatch* function, the *commands* are the *action objects*, the *engineers in the engine room* are the *reducer* function, and the *engine regime* is the *state*.